Chapter 4 : Chapter 3

 “He sounds like a good man.”

-“Oh, that he was, just a little old, and the stress of me didn’t really help either of them…” He trailed off a little, fidgeting with a string in the side seam of his trousers.
+“Oh, that he was, just weary of a broken heart after my mom passed, and the stress of me didn’t really help either of them…” He trailed off a little, fidgeting with a string in the side seam of his trousers.
 “So did you think of how you want to handle your situation?”

 I knew I preferred to just make it look as though I had run away, a murder would be much too harsh on their nerves, but I was rather curious about the forgetting thing.
 Almost as curious as I was vehemently opposed to it.
 “You said that you could make them forget me?”